The Researcher’s Guide to Consensus AI: Features, Modes, and Plans16 min read

 Free PlanPro PlanDeep Plan

-Pro searchUp to 25 times/monthUnlimited
+Pro SearchUp to 25 times/monthUnlimited

-Deep searchUp to 3 times/monthUp to 15 times/monthUnlimited
+Deep SearchUp to 3 times/monthUp to 15 times/monthUnlimited

-Consensus’s Useful Features
+Additional Useful Features in Consensus

-Consensus’s Useful Feature ①: Easy-to-Use Filter Function
+Useful Feature 1: Easy-to-Use Filtering Tools

 Consensus's filter options for narrowing literature search results by publication year, citation count, study type, and journal impact (SJR quartiles Q1–Q4).

-• Whether paper requests are possible
+• Whether full-text requests are supported

-• Research method
+• Research Methodology

-• Research design
+• Study design

-• Journal rank
+• Journal Ranking

-• Field
+• Field of Study

 • Country

-Consensus’s Useful Feature ②: Study Snapshot
+Useful Feature 2: Study Snapshot

-An Abstract is displayed on each paper page.
+An abstract is displayed on each paper page.

 Consensus shows references, citations, abstract, and study snapshot for rapid paper content verification.